Gabriellm2003/Deep-Learning-ArcGIS-Plugin/README.md

 The same process can be done for the web service editing the file /src/webservice/server.py with your network commands.
 In this implementation, there isn`t an example code for object detection, but for image segmentation there is one, using Mask-R-CNN.

+# Plugin Use

+The use of the plugin is quite simple since it has an intuitive interface.
+The only thing you have to do is to select the desired option and fill all the options with the desired data.
+The figures bellow illustrates the plugin interface and the videos contain a tutorial showing how to use them.